pulkit1417/Main_Portfolio/Readme.md

 ## Future Updates
 I plan to continuously improve and expand upon this portfolio website.
 Some features and enhancements I have in mind for future updates.

-## Adding more projects with detailed descriptions
+## Adding more Pages with detailed descriptions
 Incorporating animations or interactive elements for a more engaging user experience Including testimonials or endorsements from clients or colleagues Integrating a blog section to share insights, tutorials, or personal experiences